 Your course of chemotherapy

 You usually have a course of several cycles of treatment over a few months.
 Each cycle of eribulin usually takes 21 days (3 weeks).
-You have the drug on the first day of each cycle (day 1) and then again a week later (day 8).
+You have the drug on day 1 and day 8 of each 21-day cycle.

 Your nurse or doctor will discuss your treatment plan with you.